 Icod de los Vinos is a municipality in Tenerife with around 25.000 inhabitants, best known for the famous Drago Tree, said to be the oldest on the island.

 Garachico was once Tenerife's most prosperous port and it had a commercial connection with Europe, as well as Africa and the Americas.
 Unfortunately, the town has suffered a series for unfortunate events, including one of the most severe eruptions in Tenerife's history, which has altered the course of history for Garachico.

 Did you know Puerto de la Cruz is the oldest tourist resort in Tenerife?
 The town of Puerto de la Cruz has always attracted foreign visitors, especially from Northern Europe, who come here during the winter months for the warm climate.

 There's no doubt that the south is the most popular part of Tenerife and many visitors only get to see that part of the island, missing all of the beauty of the north, with its wild beaches and amazing hikes in the mountains.

-From sunrise 'till dusk, Tenerife is an island full of amazing surprises and if you're on the hunt for the best spots to see the sunset, we will show you our favourite ones.
+From sunrise 'till dusk, Tenerife is an island full of amazing surprises and if you're on the hunt for the best spots to see the sunset, we will show you our favorite ones.

 Los Cristianos is one of the most popular destinations in Tenerife and many tourists choose it as a base for their holiday.